 This is exactly what you & I should do.
 If something is happening to you, and you are a Christian, then you need to have faith that it has come through God’s “shield”, and He has a purpose for it.
 So go to Him and ask Him what that purpose is.
 James 1:5 says God will give us the wisdom we ask for if we seek Him for it.
 See if God will show you what the purpose for your trial is.
 Often He will show you.

-And granted, there are times when He will NOT show us what that purpose is.
+We also know there are times when God does NOT show us what that purpose is.
 Sometimes like the prophets of old we never know what God is up to in our lifetimes.
 Mark Dever said in one of his sermons on James 1, that sometimes we can’t figure out what God’s purpose for a trial is, because God does not want us to trust what we can reason out of our circumstances, He wants us to trust HIM!
 In those times, we have to walk even MORE by faith.
 But we can still know for certain that although we may not know what it is, He still has plan and purpose for whatever is touching your life.
 NOTHING is happening to you by “accident.”
 He is your shield, if you are His, and there is some purpose for it.
 So don’t just “sit there” and mourn and wonder about what is going on; be a “worker together with Him” and seek His purposes.
-Cleanse your life from sin, learn valuable lessons that you can share with others, work with God’s purpose to make you more like Christ, and get to know God better during this time.
+Cleanse your life from sin, learn valuable lessons that you can share with others, work with God’s purpose to make you more like Christ, and get to know Him better during this time.
 And most importantly, just TRUST HIM, that He is your “Shield”, and that He has a purpose for whatever He has allowed to touch your life.